Apple tax ruling for Ireland shines light on global tax avoidance | DW | 23.07.2020

 "The Apple–Ireland–EU state aid dispute shows, with unprecedented detail, the role of a non-G20 hub," he says, adding that Ireland, in effect, connected Apple with markets on all continents.
 "For example, in 2014, for every $1 million of profit that Apple earned from its European operations, Apple paid $50 tax in Europe: an effective tax rate of 0.0005%."

 He also says that this "non-G20 hub" model has evolved gradually over the last 50 years, with Switzerland having been the "superstar" country from the 1960s to the 1990s.
-"The Netherlands took over Switzerland as the second version of a superstar non-G20 hub since the 2000s.
+"The Netherlands overtook Switzerland as the second version of a superstar non-G20 hub at the start of the 2000s.
 Ireland and Luxemburg, in turn, are now competing to take over the Netherlands' rank as the third version of superstar non-G20 hub."

 New Eurogroup head Paschal Donohoe may face some awkward questions about Ireland's tax regime, given he is also the country's finance minister